What is Tezos (XTZ)? Is it worth investing in XTZ in 2021? Will Tezos overtake crypto giants, such as Bitcoin and Ethereum?

-Tezos - a state-of-the-art cryptocurrency worth watching in 2021 - had a turbulent start.
-Tezos was proposed in 2014 by Arthur and Kathleen Breitman, under the pseudonym LM, targeting a major drawback of blockchain technology: the notorious fork-based governance model.
+Tezos had a turbulent start.
+Tezos was proposed in 2014 by Arthur and Kathleen Breitman, under the pseudonym L.M.
+Goodman, targeting a major drawback of blockchain technology: the notorious fork-based governance model.

-Three years later, the Tezos Foundation launched one of the most impressive Initial Coin Offerings (ICOs) to date and managed to raise $232 million in less than two weeks.
+Three years later, the Tezos Foundation launched one of the most impressive ICOs to date and managed to raise $232 million in less than two weeks.

 Despite its promising start, Tezos was troubled by various delays, in-house drama, and lawsuits.
 Yet, the network managed to restore its image and it was launched in 2018.

-After having established a more solid presence in the crypto market, Tezos implemented two protocol amendments (Athens and Babylon) to make staking and smart contract development more effective.
+After having established a more solid presence in the crypto market, Tezos implemented several protocol amendments to introduce staking and make smart contract development more effective.

 Additionally, Tezos started sharing grants and training opportunities to attract researchers and crypto enthusiasts alike.

-Because of its promising features and social media image, now Tezos is working with different leading organizations to support the digitalisation of capital markets, including real estate.
-For example, Tezos is collaborating with tZero and Alliance Investments to tokenize real estate in the UK, as well as the Fundament Group in Germany to enhance digital property bonds.
+Because of its promising features and social media image, Tezos now works with different leading organisations to support the digitalisation of capital markets, including real estate.

 How Does Tezos Work?

-According to some figures, it’s possible to get around a 5.61% yearly return on staked Tezos.
+According to different figures, it’s possible to earn between 5 to 7% a year staking Tezos.